DIAGNijmegen/website-content/content/pages/research/oncology.md

 projects: comfort, uls
 bibkeys: Grau22a, Grau22b, Heri21,

+With global cancer incidence projected to rise by 47% by 2040, the demand for medical imaging in cancer care will increase substantially.
+This will worsen the existing shortage of diagnostic staff, making efficiency improvements crucial to maintaining accessible healthcare.
-Radiology departments make large amounts of CT scans of the abdomen and the thorax of cancer patients.
-Reporting those scans is time-consuming and difficult.
-We develop tools to speed up and improve this process.
-In this research line, we aim to develop, validate and deploy algorithms that assist in the interpretation of radiological imaging of cancer patients.
+Radiology departments already generate vast amounts of CT scans of the abdomen and thorax for cancer patients, and interpreting these scans is both time-consuming and complex.
+AI-assisted reading has the potential to enhance the efficiency and quality of image-based medical diagnostics.
+However, most certified AI tools only evaluate scans from a single timepoint, overlooking the valuable insights gained from prior imaging—an essential component of radiologists’ assessments, especially for metastatic cancer, where follow-up imaging is crucial to evaluate treatment response.
+In this research line, we aim to develop, validate, and deploy AI algorithms for cancer patients capable of combing data from multiple timepoints and integrate patients' history into the decision-making process.
 This research line is led by [member/alessa-hering].